An upscale resort in West Maui offers lovely and spacious villas on Kaanapali Beach

 SURFING – There are surf lessons available nearby at Kaanapali Beach, further south where Whaler’s Village is.
 Or if you already surf, you can rent a surfboard for the day or multiple days and they will deliver it to you, which my husband did.

-Upgrades at the Westin Nanea Maui
+Will I get an upgrade at the Westin Nanea Maui

 Maui Accommodation For Midlife Women Travelers